Three Sassy Sisters: Production

 Dinata revealed that she had enjoyed watching Tiga Dara as a child and that she remained awed by the film's beauty.
-In January 2016, Dinata held a casting audition, Mencari Tiga Dara.
 Titiek Puspa revealed that Dinata herself approached and asked her to be involved in the film.
 The film was shot in Maumere, East Nusa Tenggara and Jakarta, from February 23 to March 27, 2016.

+Mencari Tiga Dara

+In January 2016, Dinata held a casting audition, to find the actress who would play Bebe, the youngest sister.
+A reality show documenting the process Mencari Tiga Dara was released on the film's YouTube official channel.
+Nine aspiring actresses were shortlisted, Asmara Abigail, Tatyana Akman, Nala Amrytha, Meirayni Fauziah, Alika Islamadina, Cindy Nirmala, Dea Panendra, Galabby Thahira, and Araminta Waworuntu.